damianhakert/damianhakert.github.io/source/handbook/travel/index.md

 * You can also download the app "Egencia TripNavigator" to keep your itinerary close and even do bookings on the go if needed.

 Please send a message to travel@gitlab.com to get help in booking your travel.

+#### Booking shows Out of Policy

+* Sometimes there is no way around booking a flight or hotel that is out of policy.
+* This means that the option selected is more expensive than the cheapest option + our buffer.
+* When you try to book this, an email will be sent to travel@gitlab.com for approval.
+* Please provide extensive reasoning to make approval easier and faster.
+* After 24 hours without any manual action (approved/denied) the booking will automatically be accepted.

 ### Expenses While Traveling <a name="expenses-while-traveling"></a>